JGNN

 All methods need to use previously declared symbols.
 For example, parsing .out("symbol")

-safety, symbols cannot be overwritten or set to updated values outside of Neuralang functions.
+symbols cannot be overwritten or set to updated values outside of Neuralang functions.

-Finally, the base model builder
+The base model builder

 .function("gcnlayer", "(A,h){return A@(h@matrix(?, hidden, reg))+vector(?);}")